Blog

 Acclimatisation, in particular, is one requirement which is sometimes overlooked, often for reasons of expedience.
 Failure to properly acclimatise tiles can lead to them 'moving' in the post installation period.
 This can lead to the overall look being unsightly as joints between tiles become more pronounced or tiles 'tent' (centre higher than corners) or 'dish' (corners higher than centre).
 The likelihood of this sort of problem occurring increases at times of year when outside and inside ambient temperatures vary most.

 For the same reasons, it's also important to be aware of the instructions for bonding carpet tiles to the sub floor.
-Some tiles are self-adhesive, or use particular and specific bonding systems, but for the most part a tacky adhesive is used which helps to ensure stability of the tiles in the lateral plain, but still allows for tiles to be lifted removed.
+Some tiles are self-adhesive, or use particular and specific bonding systems, but for the most part a tacky adhesive is used which helps to ensure stability of the tiles in the lateral plain, but still allows for tiles to be lifted and removed.
 Recommendations on adhesive type and coverage may vary from product to product so specific details should be sought and followed.

 Ultimately, the decision is with you and whether you think carpet tiles will work in your space.
 Hopefully, after reading through our honest assessment, you will know but if not, let’s take a look at the key reasons for buying carpet tiles:

-- If you want to be able to add some colour and personality to a room, but don’t have the budget for a custom design, carpet tiles are an excellent way to bring this to your space.
+• If you want to be able to add some colour and personality to a room, but don’t have the budget for a custom design, carpet tiles are an excellent way to bring this to your space.